manvi0308/manvi0308/README.md

 ![](https://komarev.com/ghpvc/?username=manvi0308)

-• I am a junior pursuing my bachelors in Computer Science and Engineering⭐💻 <br>
 • I am currently exploring Front End Development 👩🏻‍💻<br>
 • I am open to collaboration on projects related to Web development and Machine Learning 💻<br>
 • Github Fact - Million of open source projects on GitHub are written in 337 programming languages, of which JavaScript is most popular.
 There are over 2.3 open source projects written in JavaScript and 1 million in Python.